Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

-For the $E_{\rm p}$ evolution (see Figure \ref{fig:Ep_Best} and Col. 9 in Table \ref{table:Pulse}), we find that hard-to-soft pattern and flux-tracking pattern are the two dominated patterns in our multi-pulse sample.
-We find that about two-thirds (63/103 = 61\%) of pulses show a flux-tracking pattern and about one-third (32/103 = 31\%) of the pulses exhibit a hard-to-soft pattern.
+For the $E_{\rm p}$ evolution (see Figure \ref{fig:Ep_Best} and Column 8 in Table \ref{table:Pulse}), we find that the hard-to-soft and flux-tracking patterns are the two dominant patterns in our multipulse sample.
+We find that about two-thirds (63/103 = 61\%) of the pulses show a flux-tracking pattern and about one-third (32/103 = 31\%) of the pulses exhibit a hard-to-soft pattern.
 Other evolution patterns are rarely observed.
-For instance, we only identify two cases showing the hard-to-soft-to-hard pattern (e.g., the $P_{4}$ in GRB 101014175), one case displaying the soft-to-hard evolution (the $P_{1}$ in GRB 170207906), and three cases exhibiting a hard-to-soft following with a flux-tracking evolution within a pulse (e.g., the $P_{1}$ in GRB 091127976).
-Here we note that, previous investigations found that about two-thirds of cases have a hard-to-soft behaviour, while a smaller fraction has a flux-tracking behaviour \citep[e.g.,][]{Ford1995, Crider1997, Lu2012, Yu2019}.
+For instance, we only identify two cases showing the hard-to-soft-to-hard pattern (e.g., the $P_{4}$ in GRB 101014175), one case displaying the soft-to-hard evolution (the $P_{1}$ in GRB 170207906), and three cases exhibiting a hard-to-soft followed by a flux-tracking evolution within a pulse (e.g., the $P_{1}$ in GRB 091127976).
+Here we note that previous investigations found that about two-thirds of cases have a hard-to-soft behavior, while a smaller fraction has a flux-tracking behavior \citep[e.g.,][]{Ford1995, Crider1997, Lu2012, Yu2019}.
 This fact is at odds with the observation in our sample.
 This is further discussed in Section \ref{sec:PreviousWorksComparison}.

-For the $\alpha$ evolution (see Figure \ref{fig:Alpha_Best} and Col. 10 in Table \ref{table:Pulse}), we find, similarly, that the hard-to-soft and the flux-tracking patterns dominate.
-The flux-tracking pattern accounts for 65\% (67/103) pulses, while the hard-to-soft pattern accounts for 25\% (26/103) pulses.
-These two patters thus account for 90\% of the pulses.
-Among the rest of the pulses, we find that three cases have a soft-to-hard evolution (e.g., the $P_{1}$ in GRB 110625881), one case has a hard-to-soft-to-hard evolution (the $P_{4}$ in GRB 101014175).
-Moreover, we also identify two cases showing a ``flat'' (or weak rise) behaviour throughout the pulse (e.g., the $P_{1}$ in GRB 120129580), and two cases have no clear trend at all (e.g., $P_{1}$ in GRB 120728434), which are not found in the $E_{\rm p}$ evolution.
+For the $\alpha$ evolution (see Figure \ref{fig:Alpha_Best} and column 9 in Table \ref{table:Pulse}), we find, similarly, that the hard-to-soft and the flux-tracking patterns dominate.
+The flux-tracking pattern accounts for 65\% (67/103) of the pulses, while the hard-to-soft pattern accounts for 25\% (26/103) of the pulses.
+These two patterns thus account for 90\% of the pulses.
+Among the rest of the pulses, we find that three cases have a soft-to-hard evolution (e.g., the $P_{1}$ in GRB 110625881), and one case has a hard-to-soft-to-hard evolution (the $P_{4}$ in GRB 101014175).
+Moreover, we also identify two cases showing a ``flat'' (or weak rise) behavior throughout the pulse (e.g., the $P_{1}$ in GRB 120129580), and two cases have no clear trend at all (e.g., $P_{1}$ in GRB 120728434), which is not found in the $E_{\rm p}$ evolution.

-We note that the $E_{\rm p}$ and $\alpha$ evolutionary patterns, during a single pulse, are not necessarily the same.
-In roughly half of the pulses (51\% = 53/103) the $E_{\rm p}$ and $\alpha$ evolution are classified to have the same pattern, while 49\% (50/103) pulses do not have the same pattern.
+We note that the $E_{\rm p}$ and $\alpha$ evolutionary patterns during a single pulse are not necessarily the same.
+In roughly half of the pulses (51\% = 53/103), the $E_{\rm p}$ and $\alpha$ evolution are classified to have the same pattern, while 49\% (50/103) of the pulses do not have the same pattern.